Mahoney/docker-compose-watch/README.md

 * All services will have their contexts sent to the docker daemon - it should be possible I think to limit this by knowing which service's context got changed...
+* Depends on `fswatch`, you'll need to install that manually

 Contributions / criticism welcome.